 Green manures are crops sown to cover bare soil after crops are harvested.
 The term 'green manure' can be confusing as most people will initially think of animal manure whereas green manure refers to a range of plants grown to feed your soil rather than your family.

-- Loosens the soil – Deep rooting green manures can help to loosen and aerate the soil deep into the ground, this improves drainage and adds organic matter which improves the environment for beneficial microbial life.
+- Loosens the soil - Deep-rooting green manures can help to loosen and aerate the soil deep into the ground.
+This improves drainage and adds organic matter, which improves the environment for beneficial microbial life.

-- Improves the fertility of your soil – Members of the Legume family take atmospheric nitrogen from the air and process it into a form usable by plants.
-This is done by beneficial bacteria living in root nodules in the plants roots, when the plant is cut the roots break down in the soil and release the nitrogen.
+- Improves the fertility of your soil - Members of the Legume family take atmospheric nitrogen from the air and process it into a form usable by plants.
+This is done by beneficial bacteria living in root nodules in the plants roots.
+When the plant is cut, the roots break down in the soil and release the nitrogen.

-- Locks up soil fertility – Soluble nutrients are washed through bare soil, particularly over the Winter when heavy rain is more likely.
-Cover crops of green manure need nutrients to grow which are stored in the plants cells, these nutrients are released when crops die back or are cut and dug into the soil.
+- Locks up soil fertility - Soluble nutrients are washed through bare soil, particularly over the winter when heavy rain is more likely.
+Cover crops of green manure need nutrients to grow which are stored in the plant's cells.
+These nutrients are released when crops die back or are cut and dug into the soil.

-- Rests Soil – Soil which has intensively worked may need time to recover its structure and fertility.
-Sowing green manure in an excellent way of protecting the soil over the recovery period with all the benefits mentioned above.
+- Rests Soil - Soil which has intensively worked may need time to recover its structure and fertility.
+Sowing green manure is an excellent way of protecting the soil over the recovery period with all the benefits mentioned above.
 Clover is a particularly good crop for resting soil as it fixes nitrogen and needs to be in the ground for a full season to be beneficial.